segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 | bob123  | bob@intech.com | Premium | 2021-12-20 19:44:03 |
 | bob123  | bob@intech.com | Basic   | 2021-12-18 17:48:10 |

 If you want to see what your users looked like at a previous point in time, you can find that data in the `identifies` table.
-To get this table for your users, replace ‘initech’ in the SQL query with your source slug.
+To get this table for your users, replace 'initech' in the SQL query with your source slug.

 If you only want the current state of the users, convert the `identifies` table into a [distinct users table](#convert-the-identifies-table-into-a-users-table) by returning the most recent Identify call for each account.